opencost/opencost/README.md

 We welcome any contributions to the project!

-If you want to just run the cost model directly on your cluster, complete the following steps:
+If you want to just run the cost model (w/o dashboards) directly on your cluster, complete the following steps:

 1. Set [this environment variable](https://github.com/kubecost/cost-model/blob/master/kubernetes/deployment.yaml#L30) to the address of your prometheus server
 2. `kubectl create namespace cost-model`